brotzeit/rustic/README.md

 Disable LSP support by setting `rustic-lsp-client` to nil.
 You have to restart emacs when you switch lsp clients.

+Changes to Cargo.toml triggers reloading of rust-analyzer automatically after saving.
+If you want to disable this feature you have to remove `rustic-lsp-toml-reload-hook` from `after-save-hook`.

 ### Server

 rust-analyzer is the default and can be changed to rls. lsp-mode